punkpeye/mcp-proxy/README.md

 # MCP Proxy

-A TypeScript SSE proxy for [MCP](https://modelcontextprotocol.io/) servers that use `stdio` transport.
+A TypeScript streamable HTTP and SSE proxy for [MCP](https://modelcontextprotocol.io/) servers that use `stdio` transport.

 > [!NOTE]
 > CORS is enabled by default.